jbcodeforce/jbcodeforce.github.io/docs/leisure/golf/golf.md

 9 trajectories: start straight, right, left, then ball stays straight, go to the right or left.

-There is only one straight fly: a club path at 0 and club face at 90 degres. most of the balls goes on right and left, with different intensity, finishing at 1m of the target to 30 m.
+There is only one straight fly: a club path at 0 and club face at 90 degrees. most of the balls goes on right and left, with different intensity, finishing at 1m of the target to 30 m.
 So we have only 2 types of trajectory.

-The problem is that if we try to search to get the ball straight, which does not realisticly exist, then we will not be able to make it and we will not control the ball fly.
+The problem is that if we try to search to get the ball straight, which does not realistically exist, then we will not be able to make it and we will not control the ball fly.
 We could not play straight ball.

 The ball initiates its fly from the club face.
 Radar technologies demonstrated that the club square to the target did not brings the ball to the target.